DecisionsDev/decisions-metering/charts/ibm-odm-metering/README.md

 - Helm commands
 - Kubernetes command line tool

 Before you install the ODM consumption metering service, you must gather all the configuration settings that you want to apply to your release.
-For more details, refer to the [values section](#values) at the end of this page.
+For more details, refer to the [parameter values section](#Parameters_values) at the end of this page.

+**TODO** Add a link to the security section

 ## Resources Required